DataDog/documentation/content/en/service_catalog/endpoints/explore_endpoints.md

 When exploring an endpoint, getting a higher resolution view of the API endpoint details is helpful.

-Use the filtering, sorting, and searching options in API Catalog to find endpoints of interest.
+Use the filtering, sorting, and searching options in the endpoints list to find endpoints of interest.
-Click an endpoint to view its details page.
+Click an endpoint to view its details resource page.
 Here you can see performance, errors, issues, deployments, monitors, ownership, a dependency map, and metadata information in one central location.
 From the details page, you can also add custom tags to the endpoint.
 You can also investigate the various types of telemetry using links to other areas of Datadog.

 In the details page, you can:
 - Look up a specific endpoint by path (for example, `/checkout`) when it shows a high error rate and a high request count.